 Can I Recover Damages If I’m Being Blamed for a Distracted Driving Accident in Florida?

 Distracted driving is a common cause of car accidents in Florida.
 However, it’s not the only way accidents can happen.
 Often, multiple factors play a role in an accident.
 Insurance companies often try to find a way to blame the victim.
+You can receive benefits from your PIP insurance policy regardless of whether the accident was your fault.
+If you are eligible to file a claim against the at-fault driver, Florida’s comparative fault doctrine will come into play.

 We’ll Fight to Recover Compensation for All of Your Distracted Driving Accident Injuries